-The pressure on tuition has not only come from the rising costs to run a university, but also from a decrease in the money they would get other than tuition.
-Returns on endowment and funding by state governments are two major sources which have been faltering as of late.
+The pressure on tuition has come from the rising costs to run a university and from a decrease in the money, they would get other than tuition.
+Returns on endowment and funding by state governments are two major sources that have been faltering as of late.
 The gap left by them has forced schools to look for funds elsewhere, and students have often proven to be an easy fix.

 i) Revenue Pull of Public Funding

 Public funding (or lack thereof) is one of the most cited villains allegedly pushing tuition hikes at public universities.
 There are two major categories of public financing: loans and grants, which were already discussed in the form of the Bennett Hypothesis, and “student appropriations” which is aid transferred directly to schools and given on a per-student basis.

 The “Disinvestment Hypothesis” describes the relationship between disinvestment in state funding through student appropriations and tuition rates.
 It holds that there is a positive causal relationship between them- increases in disinvestment will cause an increase in tuition prices.

 It deduces that if states devote less money per student to their institutions of higher learning, those institutions will fill the gap left by that influx reduction with tuition revenue.